morimekta/providence/docs/java-generated.md

      * bool: false,
      * i8 - i64: 0
      * double: 0.0
-     * string, binary: null
      */
     public int getMyField();

     /**
-     * The present check will behave differently based on the presence
+     * The presence check will behave differently based on the presence
      * requirement to field type match.
 Required values always return true,
      * because in the built object, they are always present.
 Optional values
      * will return true if and only of the value was set in the builder.
      * And default values (no requirement indicator) will always be present
-     * if it's a scalar value, and behave as optional if non-scalar (string,
+     * if it's a primitive value, and behave as optional if non-primitive
-     * binary, enum and message).
+     * value (string, binary, enum and message).
      */
     public boolean hasMyField();